Vancouver Community College: Student government

 The Students' Union of Vancouver Community College (SUVCC) was formed in 1974.
-Based at the Downtown campus, its goal is to provide and encourage access to recreation, events, and opportunities for VCC students.
+Based at the Downtown campus, its goal is to provide and encourage access to recreation, events and opportunities for VCC students.
 SUVCC also offers students a health and dental plan and low cost access to student services.
-It is a member of the Canadian Federation of Students and participates in the British Columbia U-Pass programme.
+It is a member of the British Columbia Federation of Students and participates in the British Columbia U-Pass programme.

 Student services

 VCC is accessible to students with disabilities who study in either specialized programs or in mainstream programs.
 Access to equipment and braille or taped class material is available.
 VCC also provides sign language interpreting or TypeWell services for Deaf, hard-of-hearing and DeafBlind students for all educational needs.
-Advisors can provide exam accommodation, job search assistance, and community resource referrals.
-The college also offers on-site licensed, non-profit child care, professional counselling, and on-site health services with a doctor at each campus.
-International students can access educational planning, study permit extensions, and obtain medical insurance and applications for work permits.
+Advisors can provide exam accommodation, job search assistance and community resource referrals.
+The college also offers on-site licensed, non-profit child care, professional counselling and on-site health services with a doctor at each campus.
+International students can access educational planning, study permit extensions and obtain medical insurance and applications for work permits.

 Aboriginal services

 VCC is a member of the Coastal Corridor Consortium, which works to improve levels of participation and success for Aboriginal students.
-The Consortium includes the Lil'wat Nation, Musqueam Nation, Sechelt Nation, Squamish Nation, Tsleil-Waututh Nation, United Native Nations, Métis Nation British Columbia, Capilano University, Native Education College.
+The Consortium includes the Lil'wat Nation, Musqueam Nation, shíshálh Nation, Squamish Nation, Tsleil-Waututh Nation, United Native Nations, Métis Nation British Columbia, Capilano University, Native Education College.

 VCC has a specialized Aboriginal Education and Services department to provide a range of services for Aboriginal students including academic and personal support and referrals, cultural workshops and Elder support.
 The Broadway and Downtown campuses both have unique areas classified Aboriginal Gathering Spaces.
 Aboriginal Elders are on site at each campus to help students with studies and counseling.